 Pages 4-5, with more Pete, including a cigarette promo, and the Brandon semi results.

 - Pages 6-7, showing the two heats for the evening's Gold Sash final, and the first WF semi heat, with winners pencilled in.

 - Pages 8-9, showing the second semi and Gold Sash, winners pencilled in.

 in which Len Porter predicts a first heat win for Alan Wardropper,

 chased by Johnny King; now go back to page 7 and see if he got it right.

-January 2011: John Dyson grew up in Leicester not far from the Blackbird Road stadium, and a miracle of preservation means that this first-meeting-of-1955 Leicester programme
+January 2011: John Dyson grew up in Leicester not far from the Blackbird Road stadium, and a miracle of preservation means that this early-but-not-first 1955 Leicester programme

 survives in perfect nick: it's a huge 6MB "pdf" file of all 12